You know, I feel a little guilty about this (shock – I’m a mom who feels guilty), but quite possibly my favorite part of the day is naptime.

 • Make a well in the middle of the dry ingredients and pour in the wet ingredients.
 Stir with a wooden spoon just until the dough starts to come together.
 Add the dried cranberries and stir just until incorporated.
 The dough will be wet and sticky.

 • Spread some of the remaining flour onto a flat surface and turn the dough out onto it.
-Sprinkle a bit more flour over the bread and begin kneading, adding more flour as you go, until the bread is no longer sticky and you're able to knead it easily.
+Sprinkle a bit more flour over the bread and fold the dough around the flour, gently kneading the dough just to work the flour in.
+Add more flour as you go, until the dough is no longer sticky.

 • Form dough into a round loaf and place on the baking sheet.
 With a sharp knife, cut an "X" into the top.